Hudson Reed Faucets Review & Rating Updated: 04/13/18

 Ultra Finishing started modestly in 1982 as a metal plating company founded by Stephen Heys.
 Today it is a conglomerate that still manufactures shower valves and gardening products through its various subsidiary companies.
 Its main business, however, is that of an importer and retailer of Asian, mostly Chinese, products that are sold under a variety of brand names.
 It describes itself as a leading supplier of bathroom products.

-The Hudson Reed brand was adopted by Ultra Finishing in 20011.
-At the time, it represented a departure by the company from its traditional manufacturing and distribution businesses into the then relatively new arena of internet retailing.
+The Hudson Reed brand was adopted by Ultra Finishing in 2001.
+Note 1 At the time, it represented a departure by the company from its traditional manufacturing and distribution businesses into the then relatively new arena of internet retailing.

 In addition to Hudson Reed, Limitless Digital also manages The BIG Bathroom Shop®, BestHeating® and BeamLED® brands in the U.K. and Europe.